 the Organizational Unit (

 the Domain Component (

-SAN) entries must match the server hostname for other cluster members.
-Starting in MongoDB 4.2, when comparing
+SAN) entries must match the server hostname used by other cluster members.
+When comparing

 extendedKeyUsage = clientAuth